 Our daily news is filled with battles from the culture wars.
-Often the public school system is the battleground between conservative and progressive values with children caught in the middle.
-One such battle came to a head in U.S. District Court in August of 2023 between certain parents and their school district.
-Without mutual understanding, motivated by closed world views, and empowered by tribal alliances, such battles serve only to increase injury.
+TheThe public school system is often the battleground between conservative and progressive values, with children caught in the middle.
+One such battle occurred in U.S. District Court in August of 2023 between a faction ofparents and their school district.
+Without mutual understanding, motivated by closed world views, and empowered by tribal alliances, such battles only increase injury.
 A better way forward exists, stepping back from fighting about the trees to recognize the value of the interdependent forest to regain our sense of community through shared goals and empathy.

 On August 9, 2023, a group of parents requested an injunction in U.S. District Court to allow their students to be exempted from LGBTQ curriculum and books offered in the classrooms of the Montgomery County school district.
 The judge ruled against their injunction.
 Supporters of the curriculum defended its facilitation of inclusion and tolerance.
-Some parents objected, stating their religious rights and parental rights were being denied with parental roles being assumed by the school district.
-(Moody & More, 2023) Too often the result of such conflicts is winners and losers, increasing tribalism in our society, and a loss of community.
+Some parents objected, stating their religious and parental rights were being denied, with parental roles being assumed by the school district.
+(Moody & More, 2023) Too often, the result of such conflicts is winners and losers, increasing tribalism in our society, and a loss of community.

 Metanarratives once held Western society together as a community.
-Today we have the competition of various groups holding diverse micronarratives.
+Today, we have the competition of various groups holding diverse micronarratives.
 Contemporary politics has become identifying with one’s own tribe and the exercise of power, resisting the power of those different, and using power to impose our preferences on them.
 (Veith, 2020, p.
 259) Is common culture and community exhausted?
 Without common ground are we left with using values as symbolic capital wielded to gain power over others?
 Some see this environment as providing the necessary conflict to help human evolution flourish.
 (Fuchs, 2021, p.134) It is difficult to imagine how the dismissal and depowering of others will assist in building an inclusive and tolerant society for the 21st century.
 The application of hermeneutical principles can point a better way.

 Society has moved.
 The idea of universal truth is no longer operative in the intellectual circles impacting our society.
 The emphasis has moved to what is “my truth.”
 (Rich, 2021, pp. 6-7) Amid diverse viewpoints in our society, the common strategy is to withdraw within the fortresses of hardened viewpoints with like-minded folks defending ourselves from attack while preparing to go on the offensive.
 When we venture out, we find rules of discourse that carefully guard what privileged positions are acceptable, and which will not be considered.
 (Rich, 2021, p.
-60) It is difficult to imagine a genuine conversation or a win/win scenario when one side is labeled as transphobic and the other as evil.
+60) It is difficult to imagine a genuine conversation or a win/win scenario when one side is labeled transphobic and the other evil.
 In Montgomery County, the parents and the school administrators are on center stage as the combatants, with the children hardly recognized as collateral damage.
 For instance, Christians lose sight of the child who has gender dysphoria because of chromosomal disorders who hears their life is somehow less or wrong.
 While progressive teachers and administrators seem fine with undermining parental authority.
 Closed minds do not lead to inclusive and loving outcomes.

 All understanding involves encountering another’s horizon, whether reading a text or holding a conversation.
-In this process, we bring our horizon of understanding, our beliefs, experiences, and attitudes.
-If we are open to hearing the other, a “fusion of horizons” is possible.
-(Voelz, 2009) All understanding, all conversation, operates in this way.
-But that is not to say all conversation will necessarily result in a “fusion of horizons” or finding common ground.
+In this process, we bring our understanding horizon, beliefs, experiences, and attitudes.
+If we are open to hearing the other, a “fusion of horizons” is possible (Voelz, 2009).
+All understanding, all conversation, operates in this way.
+But that is not to say all conversations will necessarily result in a “fusion of horizons” or finding common ground.